concur/developer.concur.com/api-reference/authentication/authentication.markdown

 Header|Format|Description
 ------|------|-----------
-`Authorization`|[http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.8](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.8)|The Base-64 encoded Concur credentials (LoginID:Password) of the user requesting access in the HTTP Basic Authentication format.
+`Authorization`|<a href="http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.8" target="_blank">http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.8.</a>|The Base-64 encoded Concur credentials (LoginID:Password) of the user requesting access in the HTTP Basic Authentication format.
 If no password is used, the user name must still end with a colon.
 `X-ConsumerKey`|[`{key}`](#key)|Unique identifier for the application.

 #### Example